By Any Means (2008 TV series): Episode 6

 From Darwin they drove in an old camper van for the 906 miles to Alice Springs, where they took the time for some camel riding and for meeting up with a group of old touring Australian bikers, during which they rode around an old airstrip.
 They then resumed in a modern pickup can/truck and detoured to visit Uluru/Ayers Rock, camping in the vicinity in the outback, resuming the next day and experiencing some enormous modes of transports such as a road grader and a road train which Boorman compared with his boyhood dream when he would play with Tonka trucks.

 They resumed in the pickup van to Coober Pedy and William Creek, reportedly the smallest town in Australia located near the world's biggest cattle run, the size of Belgium but only farmed by three people.
 Boorman then drove in an old 1953 classic Holden which was a popular family car in Australia in the 1950s to Quorn where he tested out a solar car which had been used in the World Solar Car Challenge.
 Near Woolshed Flat, he and Russ rode in a steam train, and then resumed in the pick-up van.
 On the way to the Snowy Mountains, they stopped at a garage where one of the owners was a specialist steel carver who had made many 3D-looking figures out of steel.
 Russ purchased a large steel carving of a biker who was renowned in Australia in the 1950s and put it on the back of the pick-up van and resumed.
 In the Snowy Mountains, Boorman went horse riding, before driving up into the peaks via a Ski Tube and then a snowmobile at the top.
 After descending, they resumed the journey to Wollongong, on the coast where they caught up with their families.
 They then met up with a rally of bikers in a fashion that emulated Long Way Round, and Boorman on a BMW motorcycle with gang rode the 76 miles north along the coast to Sydney.
 There, the journey finished in Sydney Harbour opposite the Sydney Opera House.
 In total they used 112 modes of transport that took them through 24 countries in 102 days.

 Release and tie-ins

 The show premièred on 7 September 2008 on the BBC and was shown at a later date on the National Geographic Channel.
 The book By Any Means was published on 23 September and the DVD set was released on 3 November.
 The show is available to stream in the UK on Amazon Prime Video.

 Music

 The theme music for By Any Means was performed by Jamiroquai.

+Ratings

+Weekly ratings for each show on BBC Two.
+All ratings are provided by BARB.